medusajs/medusa/docs/content/add-plugins/spaces.md

+---
+description: 'Learn how to integrate Spaces with the Medusa server.
+DigitalOcean Spaces can be used to store files and images from the Medusa server.
+Learn how to install and configure the Spaces plugin on the Medusa server.'
+---

 # Spaces

 In this document, you’ll learn how to install the [Spaces plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-file-spaces) on your Medusa server and use it for storage.